Computer Account Forensic Artifact Extractor (cafae)

-These keys track the program that was last used to access files listed in the Open/Save dialog box MRU subkey.
-With Vista and later, most of these entries record the timestamp that the program was executed.
+These keys track the program that was last used to access the files listed in the Open/Save dialog box MRU subkey.
+With Vista and later, most of these entries record the timestamp of when the program was executed.
 The MRU (Most Recently Used) value will show the order of the entries, from the most recently used. cafae makes use of this MRU value to sort the output from most to least recently accessed.

 Example: cafae -hive user.win7.hive -openrun_mru > out.txt

 This key contains values that identify programs executed by a user account.
 Entries are a mix of executable files and an associated link entry.
 Many of the entries contain the last execution time along with the number of times the application was run.
 While the last execution time seems reliable, the run count data is still under evaluation and is based on empirical data.
 Therefore the results of this output should be considered experimental.

 The ProgramsCache key records which application was launched as well as when it was launched.
 The size of the file refers to the link file and not the target file the link points to.
 Not shown in the diagram below, but included in the truncated section on the right, are additional parameters that may have been present in the data.